jesse-ai/docs/docs/strategies/entering-and-exiting.md

 Assuming that there's an open position, this method is used to update exit points or to add to the size of the position if needed.

 :::tip
-If your strategy exits dynamically (for example when at the time of entering the trade you don't know the take-profit price) the you definitely need to use `update_position`.
+If your strategy exits dynamically (for example if at the time of entering the trade you don't know the take-profit price) then you definitely need to use `update_position`.
 :::

 **Example #1:** Exiting the trade by implementing a trailing stop for take-profit: